10 Enterprise Code Documentation Best Practices

 Every developer has been burned by lying documentation.
 You follow the setup guide and get cryptic errors.
 You try the API examples and they return 404s.
 You read the architecture overview and it describes a system that was refactored six months ago.

 This happens because people think documentation and code are separate things.
 You write code first, then add docs later.
-The docs start accurate and slowly drift until they're actively harmful.
+The docs start accurately and slowly drift until they're actively harmful.

 Think about it like this: if you had to manually update every variable reference when you renamed a function, you'd never rename anything.
 But documentation is exactly that fragile.
 Change one parameter name and every example breaks.